KevinA2505/VastVoid/README.md

 ### Artifacts
 Ships can equip artifacts that provide situational abilities.
-The EMP now only disables enemy shields and triggers a visible shockwave around the player.
+The EMP now only disables shields and triggers a visible shockwave around the player.
 Along with the Area Shield, the **Gravity Tractor** now launches a probe toward the selected point.
 After five seconds the probe deploys a miniature black hole that tugs nearby ships 25% harder, covers a 15% wider radius and lasts